web3/web3.js/docs/web3-eth-contract.rst

 2. ``options`` - ``Object`` (optional): The options used for deployment.
     * ``filter`` - ``Object`` (optional): Let you filter events by indexed parameters, e.g. ``{filter: {myNumber: [12,13]}}`` means all events where "myNumber" is 12 or 13.
     * ``topics`` - ``Array`` (optional): This allows to manually set the topics for the event filter.
 If given the filter property and event signature (topic[0]) will not be set automatically.
-3. ``callback`` - ``Function``: This callback will be fired for the first event as the second argument, or an error as the first argument.
+3. ``callback`` - ``Function``: This callback will be fired for the first *event* as the second argument, or an error as the first argument.
+See :ref:`getPastEvents return values <contract-events-return>` for details about the event structure.

 -------
 Returns